cristian-sima/Wisply/README.md

 * Due to security reasons, the JavaScript documentation *can't* be accessed using the Wisply server (for instance http://wisply.me/doc/js).
 You can access it by using the absolute path in your browser (C:\path\util\doc\js\index.html for Windows)

-## Utilities
+### Utilities
 The Shell code is documentated according to the guidelines presented by [Inquisitor](http://www.inquisitor.ru/doc/shelldoc.html).
 Also, the utilities for Windows have comments in order to adapt them to your system

-# Tips (optional)
+## Tips

-This section contains information regarding the development progress which you may find it useful.
+This section is optional and it contains information regarding the development progress which you may find it useful.

-## Editor
+### Editor

-If you want to use Golang, but you do not what editor to choose, I recommend [Atom](https://atom.io).
+If you want to edit the source files, but you do not what editor to choose, I recommend [Atom](https://atom.io).
 It is simple, easy to use and fast.
-Also, I suggest these plugins (the description is the offial one):
+Also, I suggest these plugins (the description is the official one):

 * **[atom-pretiffy](https://atom.io/packages/atom-prettify)** Pretiffy your HTML
 * **[auto-indent](https://atom.io/packages/auto-indent)** This package will allow you to auto-indent your current file.
 Use the auto-indent:apply command.